Yaraslaut/Yaraslaut/cv/cv.typ

 #box(width: 50em, height: 0.2em, fill: xcolor.dandelion)
 #set align(left)
 = Summary
 I am a physicist specializing in theoretical physics, currently pursuing my Ph.D. in optics.
 With a strong background in the field, I combine theory and numerical calculations to study the light-matter interaction of different materials.
-Beyond my academic pursuits, I actively contribute to a few projects that I personally utilize on a daily basis.
-Have some small pet projects that allow me to explore new ideas and continuously expand my knowledge.
+Beyond my academic pursuits, I actively contribute to a few projects that I personally utilize on a daily basis and have some small pet projects that allow me to explore new ideas and continuously expand my knowledge.

 #box(width: 50em, height: 0.2em, fill: xcolor.dandelion)
 = Skills